(Effective as of May 2016)

 - A Data Processor is a party or entity that processes Personal Information on behalf of a Data Controller.
 A company functions as a Data Processor when it acts as an agent of another company, following its instructions as to how that information should be handled and processed.

 - A Third Party is an entity or person other than you, Mediaocean or its clients.
+Third party data recipients with whom personal Information may be shared include service providers, accountants and auditors, and external legal counsels.

 - Sensitive Information is Personal Information treated in European data protection laws as posing special risks to an individual, such as information about racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, health, or sex life.